rishav21r/AirMan-Database-System/README.md

 - List which pilots who are also customers made the most take-offs and landings at the airport in February 2024 and indicate which aircraft they flew by type and registration number.
 - List the employees (by employee number, name, and role) who are qualified service personnel who performed routine services on all aircraft owned by a specific corporation in February 2024.
 - From the previous list, list all the parts used in a service per aircraft type, part number and part name.
-- List the names of all aircraft by type, model, and registration number that landed and were refuelled and/or parked and/or cleaned in February 2024 and the total revenue per aircraft and the total revenue to the Biggin Hill for that month.
+- List the names of all aircraft by type, model, and registration number that landed and were refuelled and/or parked and/or cleaned in February 2024 and the total revenue per aircraft and the total revenue to Biggin Hill for that month.

 Path: [SQL Answers Script](./SQL_Scripts/AirManDB_answer_script.sql)